lucas-streanga/Assembler-Project/README.md

 # How it works
 This assembler allows the user to write assembly language and will assemble it into binary machine code for use with the virtual processor.
 Currently, all instructions are supported, as well as conditionals, flags, and data in memory.
-Labels are not yet implemented, but branching can be done by editing the PC.
+Labels are now implemented and branching can be down with branch instructions BRN and BRNL.

 # Compilation